The Projects page

 Trivial Inference: optionally enables trivial reasoning (e.g. resolution of inverse and symmetric properties) to assert and retract triples.

-Upon the addition of a triples p o
+Upon the addition of a triples p o:- if

 This trivial reasoning is based on the schema existing at the beginning of a transaction: therefore, its soundness and completeness depends on the fact that a property is not used in the same transaction that manipulates its definition. - if